bloodanwar/DIPAMIA-TFG/template/templateAPP/input/appendices/01_metodologia_scrum.md

-# Anexo 1 - Metodologia de trabajo Scrum
+# Anexo 1 - Metodologia de trabajo Scrum.

 Scrum is an agile project management framework that helps teams deliver high-value products.
 It emphasizes iterative development, collaboration, and customer feedback.
 The process is organized into time-boxed iterations called sprints, typically lasting 2-4 weeks.
 Scrum includes roles like Scrum Master, Product Owner, and Development Team, as well as specific events like Sprint Planning, Daily Stand-ups, Sprint Review, and Sprint Retrospective.